 How long will you be a D or MD for?

 Although some people are VPs forever, you’re usually promoted to director after about three years in a VP position.
 Once you’re a director, Michel says it should (ideally) take only another two years before you make managing director.
-This may be wishful thinking, however. – Research suggests most people only become MDs after 15 years in banking, and even then only 20% of them are promoted, max.
+This may be wishful thinking, however. – Research suggests most people only become MDs after 15 years in banking, and even then only 20% of those who are elgible for an MD promotion will make it.

 Once you make MD, the pressure will be on to bring in revenues.
 If you don’t deliver you’ll be out.
 If you do deliver, you can expect to last a while.
 The average tenure of managing directors and partners at Goldman Sachs, for example, is thought to be around eight years.